lopamd/android/zappos_internship_2017/Readme.md

 The UI is developed using Android material design guidelines.
 Picasso library is used for rendering the thumbnail images in product activity.

-Here are the library versions used.
+Here are the versions of external libraries used.

 1. Retrofit: 2.0.2